hardenedpenguin/supermon-ng/README.md

 **Custom Header Background:**
 - Place image file named `header-background.jpg` (or `.png`, `.gif`, `.webp`) in `/var/www/html/supermon-ng/user_files/`
 - Recommended size: 900x164 pixels
+- System checks for custom header first, falls back to default `background.jpg` if not found

+**Custom Header Text Colors:**
+- Edit `/var/www/html/supermon-ng/user_files/global.inc`
+- Configure colors for:
+  - `$CALLSIGN_COLOR` - Callsign text color
+  - `$TITLE_LOGGED_COLOR` - Title text when logged in
+  - `$TITLE_NOT_LOGGED_COLOR` - Title text when not logged in
+- Can use color names, hex codes, or RGB values

 **Node Status Updates:**
 - Configure via web dashboard (Node Status button) or create `/var/www/html/supermon-ng/user_files/sbin/node_info.ini`
 - Enable timer: `sudo systemctl enable supermon-ng-node-status.timer && sudo systemctl start supermon-ng-node-status.timer`
+- **Weather Alerts**: Only SkywarnPlus-NG is supported for weather alerts displayed in node tables
+  - Configure `API_URL` in `node_info.ini` to point to your SkywarnPlus-NG instance
+  - `CUSTOM_LINK` is used as a display link only (users can click alerts to view full details)
+- **Weather and System Info Display**: Requires `saytime_weather` module to be loaded in Asterisk
+  - Weather and system information will only display in node tables if `saytime_weather` is available
+  - Install and configure `saytime_weather` module for your Asterisk installation

 **DVSwitch Mode Switcher:**
 - Copy `/var/www/html/supermon-ng/user_files/dvswitch_config.yml.example` to `dvswitch_config.yml`